Foolproof Tips for Generating Roofing Leads in 2022 and Beyond

 - Link your website to Google My Business.

-With 91% of consumers reading online reviews, this is an essential part of the decision-making process.
+In the U.S., 57% of shoppers find other customer reviews helpful when purchasing something — checking reviews is an essential part of the decision-making process.
 People trust what others say about you far more than anything you say about yourself.
 After you deliver great service to happy customers, ask for testimonials.

 You can ask them to send you a testimonial via email to quote for your website.
+Create an automatic email template that requests a testimonial after they make a purchase or request a service.
 Better yet, if the customer represents an ideal market for you, such as a large commercial building, ask for a video testimonial.
 Quotes and videos let you connect with prospects personally and act as proof of your great work.

 Happy customers want to help others find your excellent services.
 When you know a customer is satisfied with your work, you can ask for word-of-mouth referrals.
 Personal referrals are particularly powerful for commercial zones or residential neighborhoods.
 Chances are, many of these buildings were built around the same time or will be affected by the same storm.
 Ask your clients to tell their neighbors about your work.